salesforce/utam-js-recipes/README.md

     $ sfdx force:org:create -s -f config/project-scratch-def.json -a utam-js-recipes
     ```

+> [!NOTE]
-> Note: If this step throws an error `ERROR running force:org:create:  You do not have access to the [ScratchOrgInfo] object`, you must [**enable Dev Hub**][enable-dev-hub].
+> If this step throws an error `ERROR running force:org:create:  You do not have access to the [ScratchOrgInfo] object`, you must [**enable Dev Hub**][enable-dev-hub].
 > To enable **Dev Hub**:
-    1. Log in to the org you authenticated against during step 1 in a web browser.
+>    1. Log in to the org you authenticated against during step 1 in a web browser.
-    2. Click on the Setup icon in the upper right corner.
+>    2. Click on the Setup icon in the upper right corner.
-    3. Click Setup.
+>    3. Click Setup.
-    4. Search for `dev hub` using the quick find search box on the left pane.
+>    4. Search for `dev hub` using the quick find search box on the left pane.
-    5. Click on the `Dev Hub` item under `Development`.
+>    5. Click on the `Dev Hub` item under `Development`.
-    6. Click on the `Enable Dev Hub` toggle.
+>    6. Click on the `Enable Dev Hub` toggle.
-    7. Create a scratch org using the `sfdx force:org:create` command mentioned previously
+>    7. Create a scratch org using the `sfdx force:org:create` command mentioned previously

 3. Push the app to your scratch org: